Leo Haas

 Leo Haas (15 April 1901 – 13 August 1983) was a German painter, graphic artist, draughtsman and caricaturist.

 Life

-Born in Troppau, Austria-Hungary, Haas studied at the Staatliche Akademie der Bildenden Künste Karlsruhe from 1919 to 1922 and then in Berlin with Emil Orlik and Willy Jaeckel.
+Born in Opava, Silesia, Austria-Hungary, Haas studied at the Staatliche Akademie der Bildenden Künste Karlsruhe from 1919 to 1922 and then in Berlin with Emil Orlik and Willy Jaeckel.
 He worked from 1926 as a painter, graphic artist, press artist and caricaturist in Vienna and later in his hometown Opava in Czechoslovakia.

-After the Munich Agreement, Haas, who came from a middle-class Jewish family, was imprisoned and taken to Ostrau for forced labour.
-In 1939, he was deported to the notorious "Juden-KZ" Nisko, the experimental camp initiated and personally supervised by Adolf Eichmann and precursor to Auschwitz.
+After the Nazi Occupation of Czechoslovakia in 1939, Haas, who came from a middle-class Jewish family, was deported to the "Juden-KZ" Nisko, a forced labor camp personally supervised by Adolf Eichmann.
 Haas was one of the 500 inmates who were then later returned to their home towns.